deanbobo/amnh-ngs-workshop/README.md

 * We will use Trimmomatic to do dynamic trimming.
 We'll use a sliding window (size = 4 bp).
 If the quality score for the 4 bases is < 20, the read gets chomped.
 So after this step, reads will all not be the same length.
 * IMPORTANT: The window size and quality thresholds in this example are not standard practice.
 This is an example. you have to decide what quality thresholds are appropriate for your project.
   * Note: In the example (pseudocode) below, you have to replace anything inside square brackets [ ].
 The backslashes "escape" the hard return.
 You'll see that in many bash examples.
   * Another note: The trimmomatic command is order sensitive.
 The order of input/output files matters.
-Follow this guide:
+Follow this psudocode as a guide:

   ```
   TrimmomaticPE \